HenrikBechmann/react-infinite-grid-scroller/README.md

 }
 ```

-All list components returned to RIGS with getItemPack must also include a `dndOptions` object when dnd is installed.
+When dnd is enabled, all list components returned to RIGS with getItemPack must also include a `dndOptions` object when dnd is installed.
 ```
 // in host getItemPack
 ...